 Lastly, send a copy of your itinerary, passport copies, insurance, etc., including dates and times of flights, hotels, tours, and contact numbers just in case to someone.
 We usually send a copy to each of our families to keep track of.
 It helps if someone needs to contact you and it gives our parents peace of mind on knowing what we’re doing.

 9. 1 Week Prior to Your Trip: Hold Your Mail

-This is something many people forget, then they leave for several weeks and come back to an overfilled mess or worse: that package you’ve been waiting on was definitely stolen.
+This is something many people forget, then they leave for several weeks and come back to an overfilled mess or worse: that package you’ve been waiting on from the USPS was definitely stolen.

 Prevent this by setting up a Hold Mail with the USPS.
-You can do it easily online, and you can request to either pick it up when you return or have it all delivered when you get back.
+You can do it easily online (if available in your area), and you can request to either pick it up when you return or have it all delivered when you get back.
 Just input the dates you’ll be gone and you won’t have to worry about your mailbox.

 10. 1 Week Prior to Your Trip: Check Credit Cards/Bills and Let the Banks Know You are Traveling (Super Important pre-travel checklist item)!

-Then, be sure to call your bank(s) with the cards you’ll be traveling with and let them know that you’ll be out of town, where you’re going, and how long you’ll be gone.
+Then, be sure to call (or you can do this online!) your bank(s) with the cards you’ll be traveling with and let them know that you’ll be out of town, where you’re going, and how long you’ll be gone.
 This lets the bank know to not freeze your account during that time.
 You can do this online with most banks these days, or you can just call the customer service line and get it set up.

 Pro-tip: Get a credit card that doesn’t charge foreign transaction fees so you won’t get hit with a bunch of fees every time you use it abroad.
 Our #1 pick is the Chase Sapphire Preferred.
 Read more here!